 Tips for working with an outsourced CTO

 When working with an outsourced CTO, clear communication is key.
-Be sure to explain your company’s goals and needs in detail so that the CTO can provide the best possible advice and support.
+Explain your company’s goals and needs so the CTO can provide the best possible advice and support.
 It is also important to keep the lines of communication open; regular check-ins will help to ensure that both parties are on the same page.

 To get the most out of an outsourced CTO, it is also important to give them the freedom to experiment and innovate.
-Encourage them to think outside the box and come up with new ideas that could benefit your business.
+Encourage them to think outside the box and develop new ideas that could benefit your business.
 By taking these steps, you can maximize the value of working with an outsourced CTO.

-The CTO should understand your clients’ profiles and their needs, you can be sure that they will be able to provide the best possible service.
-In addition, by understanding your clients’ journey map, the CTO can help to ensure that the technology implementation process is as smooth as possible.
+The CTO should understand your clients’ profiles and their needs so you can be sure that they will be able to provide the best possible service.
+In addition, by understanding your clients’ journey map, the CTO can help ensure the technology implementation process is as smooth as possible.

-When working with an outsourced CTO, it is important to establish clear metrics and deliverables.
-This will help to ensure that both parties are on the same page and that the CTO is delivering value to your business.
-Sometimes customers are tempted to establish the CTO’s KPIs related to daily tasks, like a response time for the company’s website or other performance indicators of digital platforms that the company operates.
+When working with outsourced CTO Services, it is vital to establish clear metrics and deliverables.
+This will help ensure that both parties are on the same page and that the CTO delivers value to your business.
+Sometimes, founders or the company’s board are tempted to establish the CTO’s KPIs related to daily tasks, like a response time for the company’s website or other performance indicators of the company’s digital platforms.
 But it is a very shortsighted stance.

-If you have made the strategic decision to outsource an experienced CTO, don’t overload they with tasks that can complete middle-level managers or engineers.
-Rather exploit their skills and knowledge to make your company more resilient and long-playing.
+If you have decided to outsource an experienced CTO, don’t overload them with tasks that can complete middle-level managers or engineers.
+Rather, exploit their skills and knowledge to make your company more resilient and long-lasting.
 What could be the deliverables you can expect from the outsourced CTO?

-- Augmenting the company strategy with the vision of technologies implementation
+- Augmenting the company strategy with the vision of technology implementation.

 The mentioned checkpoints don’t cover the entire responsibility of the CTO; in every case, it could be specific metrics, but the general idea is that expectations and KPIs should be discussed on the shore, not at the ship.